Utkarsh-2811/Zaalima-Telecome-Data-Analysis/README.md

 # Zaalima-Telecome-Data-Analysis

 # 📌 Project Overview
-This project explores customer churn in a telecom company using data analysis and visualization techniques.
-It combines a Power BI dashboard and Python-based data science methods to uncover key churn drivers and present actionable insights.
+This project focuses on analyzing customer churn in a telecom company using data-driven insights.
+It explores customer behavior and patterns to identify why users leave the service.
+A Power BI dashboard and Python notebook are used for visualization and analysis.
+The goal is to enhance customer retention by understanding churn trends.
+The final output includes insights, recommendations, and future strategies.

 # 🎯 Objective
-The main objective is to identify the reasons behind customer churn and help the telecom company reduce it by understanding patterns and trends in customer behavior.
+The objective is to identify the key factors causing customer churn and help the company reduce churn rates.
+It also aims to segment high-risk customers and predict churn probability.
+Insights are used to support strategic decision-making.

 # 🗂️ Dataset
 - File Used: https://github.com/Utkarsh-2811/Zaalima-Telecome-Data-Analysis/blob/main/Telecom-Customer-Churn.csv